trento-project/web/guides/alerting/alerting.md

 Mailpit has great web UI that can be accessed on `localhost:8025`.

-Since we need to support several scenarios with SMTP servers, our compose file is parameterized with serveral trento-specific environment variables:
+Since we need to support several scenarios with SMTP servers, our compose file is parameterized with several trento-specific environment variables:

 - `TRENTO_SMTP_AUTHENTICATED` -- By setting it to non-empty,